MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 # Install Machine Learning Server for Hadoop

-On a Hadoop cluster, Machine Learning Server must be installed on all data nodes on a Hadoop cluster running a commerical distribution: Cloudera, HortonWorks, MapR.
+On a Hadoop cluster, Machine Learning Server must be installed on all data nodes on a commercial distribution of Hadoop: Cloudera, HortonWorks, MapR.
 Optionally, you can install [operationalization features](../operationalize/concept-operationalize-deploy-consume.md) on edge nodes.

-On Hadoop, Machine Learning Server requires the following architecture:
+Machine Learning Server is engineered for the following architecture:

-+ MapReduce
 + Hadoop Distributed File System (HDFS)
 + Apache YARN

-Machine Learning Server support also supports Spark versions 2.0-2.4 over HDFS.
++ MapReduce or Spark 2.0-2.4

 ## System and setup requirements